Our Emissions Reduction Targets

 Global Carbon Footprint

-In 2024, we completed an assessment of our 2023 global scope 3 emissions.
-The assessment included 10 applicable scope 3 categories and was in line with the World Resources Institute GHG Protocol and industry best practice.
-The remaining five categories were excluded on the basis that they were either not applicable or not required.
-We improved our calculation methodology and output by acquiring consumption data for all global reporting units and refining the accuracy of emission factors used for raw materials, product use and disposal calculations, while using primary data where available.
+We complete an annual assessment of our global scope 3 emissions.
+This assessment includes 10 applicable scope 3 categories and is in line with the World Resources Institute GHG Protocol and industry best practice.
+The remaining four categories are excluded on the basis that they are either not applicable or not required.
+Over time we have improved our calculation methodology and output by acquiring consumption data for all global reporting units and refining the accuracy of emission factors used for raw materials, product use and disposal calculations, while using primary data where available.

 Resource Reduction Group